 I’ve often dreamed of opening a booth at our farmer’s market just so the little potami could get the experience of working in a “family business,” but had no idea what we might sell.
 Our six-year-old neighbor sells honey from bees they keep on their property, so I think we’ll specialize in mushrooms!
 Booths are hard to come by at our bustling market, so I think we’ll either sell directly to the farmers who are already set up or ask if Katie can join them behind the counter one day a month while I supervise.
 Considering how many people there love her I think we can find someone to take us on!

-If selling is not your thing, you could trade them for stuff you need.
-I’ve noticed that quite a few of our local farmers trade with each other at the market before closing time.
+If selling is not your thing, you could trade them for extra tomatoes, basil, etc. I’ve noticed that quite a few of our local farmers trade with each other at the market before closing time.
 They often take their excess and work out ongoing deals with each other to swap specialty items.
 Imagine what you might exchange for your extra mushrooms!
 Sun-ripened tomatoes, raw cheese, or even blueberries!
 Yippee!

 Option #2: Store Them For Later